 The costs of obtaining the Grant of Probate or Letters of Administration, collecting in the assets of the estate and of administering the estate in general.

-The person who sets out their wishes as to how their estate should be distributed, in the form of a will.
+The person who sets out their wishes as to how their estate should be distributed, in the form of a Will.
+Testator is an old fashioned term, and we prefer to use the term Will maker.

 TitleThe legal right to something.
 In a property context, title refers to ownership of a property.